2020/2021 Multi-Year Budget

 As part of the new budget process, City Council can revisit the prior approved budget in the second year so they may adapt, respond or adjust to the current or changing environment if needed.

-Saskatoon City Council will consider an adjusted City Budget for 2021 on December 2 and 3, 2020, where the Administration has proposed ways to absorb extra costs related to the pandemic without any increase to the previously approved property tax rate.
+Saskatoon City Council considered and made its final investment decisions on the Administration's proposed adjusted 2021 Budget December 2 and 3, 2020.
+Administration had proposed ways to absorb extra costs related to the pandemic without any increase to the previously approved property tax rate.
 News Release

 Administrative Report: Proposed 2021 Adjusted Budget